grommet/grommet/src/js/components/Drop/README.md

 **global.drop.intelligentMargin**

-Wheather the margin should adapt to where
+Whether the margin should adapt depending on where
-    the of the container is placed along the target.
+    the drop is aligned with respect to the target.
 Expects `boolean`.

 Defaults to